frmichel/sparql-micro-service/README.md

 - retrieve audio recordings for a given taxon name from the [Macaulay Library](https://www.macaulaylibrary.org/), a scientific media archive related to birds, amphibians, fishes and mammals;
 - search the [Biodiversity Heritage Library](https://www.biodiversitylibrary.org/) for scientific articles related to a given taxon name.
 - search the [Encyclopedia of Life traits bank](http://eol.org/traitbank) for data related to a given taxon name.
 The API wrapped is a [Neo4J Cypher](https://neo4j.com/docs/cypher-manual/current/) endpoint;
-- search the [MusicBrainz encyclopedia](https://musicbrainz.org/) for music tunes whose titles matching a given name.
+- search the [MusicBrainz encyclopedia](https://musicbrainz.org/) for music tunes whose titles match a given name.

 **Each micro-service is further detailed in its own dedicated folder**.